Upper & Lower Back Treatments

 We participate in all major insurance plans.

 It is better to see your primary care physician at the outset of your journey.
-He or she can order appropriate tests, which can help determine whether or not you need to see a neurosurgeon.
-We can accept people without a referral in some instances.
+He or she can order appropriate tests, which can help determine whether you need to see a neurosurgeon.
+We can accept patients without a referral in some instances.

-After your initial appointment with your neurosurgeon, if additional tests are needed, you will be scheduled for those.
-If you arrive with all the studies needed to diagnose the problem, your surgery can be scheduled immediately after your appointment, usually between two to four weeks.
+After your initial appointment with your neurosurgeon for a head or brain treatment, we will schedule you for any additional, necessary tests.
+If you arrive with all the studies needed to diagnose the problem and surgery is indicated, your surgery can be scheduled usually within two to four weeks.

 No, only a portion of our patients go on to surgery.
-After a diagnosis is established, the physician will outline various possible treatments.
+After we establish a diagnosis, the physician will outline various treatment options.
 You and your physician will arrive at the best solution for your particular problem, which may require surgery, but may also respond to epidural steroid injections, physical therapy, or a “wait and watch” approach.